SofianeBo/Some-recent-talks/README.md

 * OKC Colloquium: General colloquium presenting my thoughts on non-supersymmetric dark-matter.
 Stockholm.
 * 18.09.29_GUT_Southampton: Semi-technical seminar on recent advances in grand unification model-building.
 Southampton.

-For completeness, I may upload the rest of my talks (~30) here some day ...